 Thus, to help avoid an awful outcome, I'll talk about the common mistakes that commonly ruin whiteboard explainer videos.

-What makes a whiteboard explainer video unique is a hand that draws your story.
+What makes a whiteboard animation video unique is a hand that draws your story.

 The whole point of hand-drawing is to add a human touch to the whiteboard explainer video.
 Doing away with would be a huge mistake.
 In fact, without the hand, your video would be just another animated video and not the whiteboard video you set out to make.
 So, don’t lose the charm and potential of having a hand in the whiteboard video.